mtrudel/bandit/README.md

 ## Using Bandit With Phoenix

-As of the 0.5.x branch Bandit supports Phoenix applications which use HTTP(S).
-Phoenix applications which use WebSockets for features such as Channels or LiveView are not yet supported (though this support is coming soon!).
+As of the 0.5.x branch Bandit supports Phoenix.
+Phoenix applications which use WebSockets for features such as Channels or LiveView require a recent version of Phoenix with Sock support enabled.

-That having been said, using Bandit to host your Phoenix application couldn't be simpler:
+Using Bandit to host your Phoenix application couldn't be simpler:

 1. Add Bandit as a dependency in your Phoenix application's `mix.exs`: